MDAYYAN-007/FARM-TO-TABLE/README.md

 This application can be accessed at [https://farm-to-table-two.vercel.app/](https://farm-to-table-two.vercel.app/). **Note:** This link may not work if the project is taken down for any reason.

+## Contributions and Team Effort

+FARM TO TABLE was built in collaboration with [PrajnaEP](https://github.com/PrajnaEP), who made significant contributions to the frontend development.
+Her expertise and teamwork were instrumental in designing the user-interface and optimizing the overall performance of the platform.
+Together, we focused on delivering a seamless user experience and building a product that genuinely supports local farmers and sustainable practices.

 ## Features